bearsyankees/ClusterBuyBot/README.md

 # Cluster Buy Bot
 This is the code powering the backend of [@ClusterBuyBot](https://twitter.com/ClusterBuyBot) on Twitter.

+This  bot tweets out insider trades in real time as they are filed.
 ## Languages/Libraries/Other Tech Used

 Python